-Further, of our suppliers that are headquartered or based offshore (see Section 4), we consider these to be relatively low risk for modern slavery as the goods, products or services supplied by them are largely office-based or professional activities only.
+Further, of our suppliers that are headquartered or based offshore (see Section 4), it is reasonable to consider these to be lower risk for modern slavery as the goods, products or services supplied by them are largely office-based or professional activities only.
 Additionally, none of our suppliers are based in any of the 10 countries whose governments have been identified as taking the least action to respond to modern slavery (as noted in the 2018 Global Slavery Index).